Which Viewpoint Shows it Best? Language for Weakly Supervising View Selection in Multi-view Instructional Videos: Experiments

 We perform both \emph{automatic} and \emph{human} evaluation.
 For automatic evaluation, we measure how well the selected view predicts two things: narrations and action/object terms.
 For the former, we use a state-of-the-art video captioner~\cite{zhang2023video, li2023mvbench} to predict the narrations given our chosen views, and then compare the predictions with the view-agnostic ground-truth narrations through standard captioning metrics: \textbf{\cider}~\cite{Vedantam2014CIDErCI} and \textbf{\meteor}~\cite{banerjee-lavie-2005-meteor}.
 For the latter, we use 1) \textbf{Verb \iou~(V-\iou)} , 2) \textbf{Noun \iou~(N-\iou)}, and 3) \textbf{Noun-chunk \iou~(NC-\iou)}, which measure the overlap in the sets of verbs, nouns, and noun chunks between the ground-truth and predicted narrations, where noun chunks are nouns grouped with their modifiers (\eg adjective, article).
 In short, the more the view deemed as ``best" by our model predicts things consistent with the comprehensive view-agnostic ground truth, the better it is. \KG{We stress that this suite of metrics, together with the human evaluation below, goes beyond CIDEr (used in our language-guided training) to gauge the quality of the selected views.}

 Through \textbf{human evaluation}, we assess two important model aspects: 1) pseudo-label quality, and 2) view selection performance.
-We conduct both assessments through pairwise comparison of views~\cite{10.1371/journal.pone.0190393, agrawal-etal-2023-findings, goncalves2024peavs}.
-Given a view pair, the human judge can select either view or both, depending on if they prefer one over the other (i.e., a \emph{win} for the preferred view, and a \emph{loss} for the other), or find them equally informative (\emph{tie}).
+We conduct both assessments through pairwise comparison of views, which reduces the cognitive load on human judges and increases their reliability~\cite{10.1371/journal.pone.0190393, agrawal-etal-2023-findings, goncalves2024peavs}.
+Given a view pair, the human judge can select either view or both, depending on if they prefer one over the other specifically for the purpose of activity understanding (i.e., a \emph{win} for the preferred view, and a \emph{loss} for the other), or find them equally informative (\emph{tie}).
 Critically, we do not show the evaluators the ground-truth narrations.
 In other words, our study \emph{directly evaluates the human-preferred viewpoints}---independent of narrations---and hence is unbiased by the fact our model leverages language during training.
 We obtain human judgments on 1) pseudo-label quality by pairing the best and the worst views per our pseudo-labeler (cf.~Sec.~\ref{sec:labeler}), and 2) view prediction quality by pairing the views predicted by our and the best baseline's predicted views.
 We decide the view order in each pair randomly.
 We do each study for both datasets with 10 participants and 70 randomly chosen test view pairs.
+Our inter-evaluator agreement rate is 78.5\%.